Revised Introductory Note

 What I’ve noticed about the general nature of atheist responses to this article is an unfortunate misunderstanding concerning my purpose.
 Most seem to imagine that I had in mind a full scale Christian apologetic against atheism, or at least a presentation of insurmountable evidence for Christianity’s claims.
 This was not the vision.

 For the sake of clarity, this article is meant to expose why the following atheist arguments (or, rather, assertions) fail to hit their target when debating with Christians.
-There are great arguments against Christianity, but this article is not about the great arguments its about the most popular ones.
-Most are trite and poorly constructed assertions, many of which actually end up building a case against atheism.
+There are great arguments against Christianity, but this article is not about the great arguments, its about the most popular ones.

 My rebuttals are aimed at exposing why these overplayed hands are ineffective and will continue to be ineffective, not with atheists, but with many (hopefully most) believers.
 If I were to present an exhaustive apologetic against atheism it would require many long articles, which I have no intention to write since it’s all been done before.